-An unblemished pumpkin, carefully washed, completely dried and stored in a cool place should last anywhere from 30 to 90 days.
+A whole pumpkin, if blemish free, carefully washed, completely dried, and stored in a cool place should last anywhere from 30 to 90 days.
 Once cut, you have much less time to enjoy this tasty treat.

 How Long Does A Carved Pumpkin Last?